hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 [for the UML diagram, 76 results, 0 relevant]

-Result is 55 hits in 55 documents (remembering I only have abstracts here).
-Manual review of the 55 and then I'll have to find the PDFs of those that fit the parameters.

-What are the parameters?
-Used in what Lina would call an epistemic activity (see notes) in research and practice conducted in higher education.
-(And these studies will be mostly Autralian because Aplus).

 This time instead of exporting before I code them and manually noting, I will code first and then export.